Ten months ago, I received a text from Joe DeSena, the founder of the Spartan race.

 Step 3.
 Pull a pair of wool socks over the liners.

-When you finish, each of your feet will be a slimy, slippery, well-protected organ harboured inside a placenta of protective goo.
+When you finish, each of your feet will be a slimy, slippery, well-protected organ harbored inside a placenta of protective goo.
 Proceed to put on your shoes and get down to business.

-And as for burpee resilience, the process of making yourself completely immune to the dreaded burpee, while building biomechanical efficeincy to complete as many burpees as possible without excessively taxing your cardiovascular system?
+And as for burpee resilience, the process of making yourself completely immune to the dreaded burpee, while building biomechanical efficiency to complete as many burpees as possible without excessively taxing your cardiovascular system?

 Choose one day of the week, and do thirty burpees for each waking hour of that day.
 This isn’t your workout for the day.
 Don’t skip your workout for the day.
 Do the burpees and your workout.
 As for the risk and funk of perspiration, trust me, I have experimented with this, and thirty burpees is not enough to break a full sweat, so these can be done at the office, and also bathrooms (wash your hands after, please), backyards, basements and anywhere else your body can go horizontal, then go vertical.